ankursoni/kubernetes-extension-fortosi/README.md

 * Deploy azure kubernetes cluster and related resources by following the instructions in [infra/azure/README.md](infra/azure/README.md)
 * Build and publish jenkins agent docker image by following the instructions in [jenkins/agent/README.md](jenkins/agent/README.md)
 * Build and publish jenkins master docker image by following the instructions in [jenkins/master/README.md](jenkins/master/README.md)
-> NOTE:
->- Make sure the value for the variable - ENABLE_LOCAL_DOCKER is set to 'false' in the file - jenkins/master/jenkins-vars-secret
 * Deploy jenkins master pod and services by following the instructions in [jenkins/master/helm/README.md](jenkins/master/helm/README.md)